Improving Digital Governance in MENA: Insights into Shiraka Digitalisation of Governments Training

 By adopting digital governance frameworks, governments can enhance decision-making, streamline public services, and build trust with citizens.
 Moreover, digitalisation offers a unique opportunity to make services more citizen-centric by enabling real-time feedback mechanisms, personalised digital interactions, and more efficient access to government resources, ensuring that public services are more responsive to the actual needs of the people.

-First, Participants visited the Jordanian National Cyber Security Center and the Jordan Open-Source Society Association, engaging in debates on critical issues such as balancing government data collection with citizen privacy rights.
+As part of the training Digitalisation of Governments, the Jordanian National Cyber Security Center and the Jordan Open-Source Society Association, engaging in debates on critical issues such as balancing government data collection with citizen privacy rights.
 These discussions tackled ethical dilemmas surrounding transparency and digital governance.
+The urgency for transformation was felt by all 21 civil servants who took part in the Shiraka Digitalisation of Governments training, organised in Jordan and The Netherlands in 2024.

 Implementing digital strategies